avinashnair02/avinashnair02/README.md

 # Hi Everyone!👋 Welcome to Avinash Nair's GitHub Profile

-## On this page I keep all of the Projects related to Data-science.
+## On this page I will keep my projects on Data-Science.

 Special thanks to Jaemin for showing me this feature (https://github.com/importdata/importdata/blob/master/README.md)